mateo2181/rooftop-revolution-challenge/README.md

 ## Project structure

 - `core/domain`: business logic where we have models (entities), repositories (interfaces) and services with the use cases.
-- `core/infrastructure`: We create the implementations of the repositories (adapters) that allow the application to access external services suche as databases, APIs, etc. In our case, we will consume the API mentioned previously.
+- `core/infrastructure`: We create the implementations of the repositories (adapters) that allow the application to access external services such as databases, APIs, etc. In our case, we will consume the API mentioned previously.
 - `ui`: contains the presentation layer.
 Technical details:
     - Implemented with Nuxt 3.
     - Using Pinia as state management.